New bay reef to be built in dedication of fallen charter fisherman

 The Coastal Conservation Association, the Louisiana Department of Wildlife and Fisheries, and Shell are now doing construction on 1400 tons of Limestone in Hackberry Bay.
 This will be the new home to oysters and fish, whose natural habitats are degrading.

-The dedication ceremony for Bourgeois will happen Tuesday, June 13) at Bourgeois Charters.
+The dedication ceremony for Bourgeois will happen on Tuesday, June 13 at Bourgeois Charters.

 Latest Stories